-Nutritional supplement improves cognitive performance in older adults, study findsFebruary 6th, 2014 in Neuroscience /
+Nutritional supplement improves cognitive performance in older adults, study findsFebruary 6, 2014 in Medicine & Health / Neuroscience

 Declines in the underlying brain skills needed to think, remember and learn are normal in aging.
 In fact, this cognitive decline is a fact of life for most older Americans.

 Therapies to improve the cognitive health of older adults are critically important for lessening declines in mental performance as people age.
 While physical activity and cognitive training are among the efforts aimed at preventing or delaying cognitive decline, dietary modifications and supplements have recently generated considerable interest.